demian-ilnytskyi/flutter_optimized_search_field/README.md

 A Flutter package that provides optimized search fields with various customization options.
 This package offers four distinct widgets designed to cover different search needs:

-1. **OptimizedSearchField**
-   A search field specifically designed for text-basic searches.
-It is highly optimized for large lists, offering excellent performance with minimal configuration.
-While not highly customizable, it’s perfect for quick implementations.

-2. **BasicSearchField**
-   A more customizable version of OptimizedSearchField.
-It retains all its performance benefits and extends functionality by supporting model-basic data.
-Each search result can include descriptions, images, or other elements, though it requires more parameters for setup.

-3. **MultiSearchField**
-   A specialized search field designed for array-basic searches.
-Unlike traditional text search fields that update in real time, MultiSearchField only triggers a search after the user presses enter—adding the item to the selected items.

-4. **BasicMultiSearchField**
-   A highly customizable version of MultiSearchField.
-It includes all the benefits of MultiSearchField and supports complex data types (models), where each search result can contain rich content like descriptions or images.
-This version requires additional parameters, trading ease of use for flexibility.

 ## Preview